TXF Export: What to Expect

 Reference: TurboTax: How do I import from the .txf file?

-• New return: Choose Other program that supports Tax Exchange Format (TXF) during the import step.
+• New return: Choose Other program that supports Tax Exchange Format (TXF) during setup

 Reference: How do I import my transactions into H&R Block?
-(CoinLedger guide with screenshots)
+(CoinLedger guide)

 • Cash donations